Databingo/aih/README.md

-# Aih: Talk with Bard/ChatGPT/Claude2/Llama2 in the terminal.
+# Aih: Talk with Bard/ChatGPT/Claude2/Llama2 in the terminal concurrently.

 ![screenshot1](aih.gif)